J1149/j1149.github.io/index.md

 This website is open source, and you can make contributions to its code and content here.

-We follow a Github-base proposal acceptance process, [click here](https://github.com/J1149/j1149.github.io/issues) to submit a proposal or request.
+We follow a Github-based proposal acceptance process, [click here](https://github.com/J1149/j1149.github.io/issues) to submit a proposal or request.

 Please ask questions, give feedback, and help us to grow by joining the [discussion on slack](https://join.slack.com/t/j1149-pai/shared_invite/enQtNTQ3MzE3OTkxMDEzLWIxNTkzODkwYTdmNjI1YmIxMzExZTk4MjIxNWEwZGVhYjJkMGU5OTc1ZDhmNmM2MjkxNGFjZjVkYThjYTBmODM).